 If you purchased a property in the development after the Freehold was acquired, you may or may not have acquired a shareholding in the Freehold company as well.
 If your property has a share in the Freehold company, this share must be transferred to the new owner when the company is sold.
 There is currently no way to become a new shareholder in the Freehold company, other than by purchasing a property which owns a share.

 Each of the Freehold companies has a small number of directors, made up from residents (or owners).
-In practice, the Freehold companies delegate all the management of the estate to the Managing Agents, via the RTM companies.

 The Freehold companies are:

 - Jacobs Island (Providence Square Blocks A B & C) Limited

 - Jacobs Island (Providence Square Block J) Limited